aryan-17/stats_ui_extension/README.md

 1. Click the extension icon in your Chrome toolbar
 2. Click "Go to Stats Page" button
 3. The extension will open the appropriate stats page based on your current domain
+4. Additionally, you can enter the itinerary id or trip id in the input box to open the respective stats page.